willmartian/willmartin.dev/posts/conditionally-rendering-eleventy.md

   <!-- Success! -->
 ```

-However, I find that I often forget to escape null, false, and undefined when writing blog posts.
-Rather than dealing with falsy words dissapearing from my website, I am okay with using the slightly more verbose ternary operator.
+However, I find that I often forget to escape null, false, and undefined when writing blog posts!
+Rather than dealing with falsy words unintentionally dissapearing from my website, I am okay with using the slightly more verbose ternary operator. :)

 ## Real World Example: Collection Navigation

-Consider a 11ty.js template, Post.

 ``` js
   class Post {